 It’s not unusual for patients to come to Bob Denitzio, MD, after having tried five to 10 different antidepressant medications with little to no success, or having experienced distressing side effects, including extreme fatigue, vomiting, even thoughts of suicide.
-Dr. Denitzio, an integrative and functional medicine doctor at the Main Line Health Center in Concordville, explains that patients commonly have a partial response from one medication or bad side effects from another, or from multiple medications combined.
+Dr. Denitzio, an integrative and functional medicine doctor at the Main Line Health Concordville, explains that patients commonly have a partial response from one medication or bad side effects from another, or from multiple medications combined.
 The reason for so much trial and error is simple: Every person is genetically different so each body responds differently to different medications.

 Thanks to a genetic test called GeneSight®, a quick swab of the inside of a patient’s cheek can help determine which class of antidepressant medication might work best and eliminate or lessen its side effects.
 Recently published results of a large study showed that patients were:

 - 50 percent more likely to achieve remission of symptoms of major depressive disorder

 - 30 percent more likely to respond to treatment when the GeneSight® test was used to guide the medication treatment

 GeneSight is one testing method in an emerging field called pharmacogenomics or drug-gene testing, an aspect of personalized medicine that is having a widespread impact on how people are being treated with medications.

 How does genetic testing for medications work?